gosulap/Track-Retriever/README.md

 # Track Retriever

-I built this to make it easier for people to work with the tracks that exist in their Spotify playlists
+I built this to make it easier for people to work with the tracks in their Spotify playlists

 ### Prerequisites